mvolkmann/blog/src/flutter.md

   on its own so we don't need to litter our code with that keyword.

 - Needing to pass a `Key` and `BuildContext` to so many things is annoying.

+- When running a Flutter app from VS Code, it seems that the output from `print` function calls goes nowhere.
+  If the same app is run from a terminal, `print` output appears there.

+- Sometimes after a hot reload the simulator will display an error message in yellow text on a red background.
+  There may not really be an error in the code.
+  Restarting the app can make the problem go away.